 Besides staying with you longer, users are willing to pay more for the improved experience.
 In 2020, **a16z famously argued that SaaS businesses could increase revenue per customer by up to 5x with embedded finance,** and this prediction wasn’t far off.

-Some of our partners have already seen their customer lifetime value triple just 6 months after going live — a SaaS partner even reported 15€ in additional MRR among users who had adopted the new offering.
-In these changing economic conditions, embedded finance is the way forward for many startups.
-But, how does that work?
+Some of our partners have already seen their customer lifetime value triple just 6 months after going live — a SaaS partner even reported €15 in additional MRR among users who had adopted the new offering.
+Embedded banking is an innovative way to set your business up for sustainable growth.
+But, how can it achieve this?

 Make your product stickier